DITAS-Project/DUE-VDC/README.md

 ### Launch the REST API

-To run the REST API is enough to launch the script `run_api.sh`
+To run the REST API is enough to launch the script `run_api.sh` after installing the requirements using `pip3` or to launch the docker container.

 ### REST API docs